 Having a kingdom near or containing an ent grove is a mixed bag.
 You have to accept constant waves of elves, with their revolutionary tendencies, and always live under the specter that your entire kingdom may be just a pawn in a long-term ent power play.
 On the plus side, the ent geomancy means your kingdom will always have beautiful weather and bountiful harvests, and their oracular guidance is extremely helpful (until it's your turn to be deposed for some private ent reason).

 Dwarves, or stone-kin, are born of the earth, and have skeletons of stone.
-They are long-lived (average lifespan about 250 years) and tend to be stable, conservative folk.
+Their lifespan varies depending on how they live, from human-length to approximately double a human lifespan.
 The type of stone they're made from has a significant effect on their abilities and disposition.

 The dwarven love of ale is well-known, and is not just a stereotype.
 Alcohol tickles the dwarven palate the same way sugar does for humans; it's just intrinsically enjoyable.
 Furthermore, tho, alcohol keeps for a long time; even aboveground, wine or liquor can age for years, even when regularly opened to air for sampling, without going bad.
 A hearty dwarven ale, brewed strong and then fortified further with liquor, can stay unspoiled for months.
 This is very compatible with the lifestyle of a deep-digging dwarf - with the earth providing most of their living requirements, a single cask can fill in the rest of their food and water needs for months at a time.
 Note, tho, that dwarves are not intrinsically resistant to alcohol - most dwarves are granite-boned or basalt-boned, giving them the Tough trait that does indeed boost alcohol resistance, but other types of dwarves get drunk just as easily as most humans.